Ricky Shiffer: Ohio gunman who attacked FBI served in Navy and fought in Iraq

 Shiffer was in the Navy between 1998 and 2003, serving as a fire control technician and operating onboard the nuclear-powered USS Columbia in Pearl Harbor, Hawaii, earning no awards or decorations.

-The position meant he was responsible for the systems used to maintain and fire the craft’s advanced weapons.
+The position meant he was responsible for the systems used to maintain and fire the craft’s advanced weapons, and required a Top Secret/Sensitive Compartmented Information security clearance, a Navy spokesperson told Post.

 He followed his time on the sub with three years in the Florida National Guard as an infantryman, deploying to Iraq then being honourably discharged in 2011, according to records from the military branch.